kamillle/active_record_encrypted_string/README.md

 # ActiveRecordStringEncryption
-Generates encrypt_string type that transparently encrypt and decrypt string value to ActiveRecord.
+Generates encrypted_string type that transparently encrypt and decrypt string value to ActiveRecord.

 Support ActiveRecord 5.0 and later.